ably/ably-asset-tracking-android/UPDATING.md

 - `intentionalAnimationDelayInMilliseconds` - A constant delay added to the animation duration.
 This helps to smooth out movement when a location update is received later than expected due to network latency.
   The higher value the less realtime the animation becomes.
+- `animationStepsBetweenCameraUpdates` - How many map marker steps need to be animated before a camera update is sent.
+  One step is created for each location from a location update, so this can be thought of as amount of locations between camera updates.
-- `animationStepsBetweenCameraUpdates` - How often should the camera updates be sent.
-Setting a higher value might improve UX but if it's too big it can lead to map marker moving out of the screen.
+  Setting a higher value might improve UX but, if set too high, may cause the map marker to move out of the screen.

 ```kotlin
 val locationAnimator: LocationAnimator = CoreLocationAnimator(